lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ![gaemboi_p3XF18LkmA](https://user-images.githubusercontent.com/66220663/99191684-1b1d8900-2766-11eb-85d2-c060c3f96977.png)<br>

-Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because WAV channel is already powerful on its own, but here is something I discovered: giving **"O"** modulation to Kick creates "distortion", and on synths can help create acidy melody, or just serving as another layer for your bass, choice is yours!
+Original guide from Pain Perdu only briefly described the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because WAV channel is already powerful on its own, but here is something I discovered:
+You can create "Distortion effect" on your kick with **"O"** Hum modulation, (to preserve the "kick" part place think about placing the OC modulation lower in the Table, i.e. make it 4 steps lower and loop it with H04) while and on synths can help create acidy melody, or just serving as another layer for your bass, choice is yours!
-**"O"** plays differently when instrument finished playing in "ONCE" mode OR when you turn WAV's volume down (like in pic above), and differently if you substain it on silent waveform.
+**"O"** plays with it's full loud potential when instrument finished playing in "ONCE" mode (Newest LSDj turns off WAV channel once intrument finished playing, enabling Hum to continue on its own) OR while SYNTH is playing make it louder when you turn WAV's volume down (like in pic above).
-Newest LSDj turns off WAV channel once intrument finished playing, enabling Hum to continue on its own.
 When Hum plays over your waveforms, it's gonna be the loudest where distance between middle and top/bottom of the waveform is the greatest.<br>
-After playing with different instrument types and tables, it was easy to notice that during heavy high-tempo modulations **KITs** had the biggest impact on the Gameboy's CPU!
-Wave instruments in dynamic play mode (anything other than MANUAL) being noticebly lighter on the CPU with one exeption: if the **SPEED** parameter is not extremely low!.
-As expected, lightest of them all is MANUAL, due to it's static nature!
+The smaller the waveform, the quieter the Hum.<br>
+All various ways to make sound in WAV channel require different amount of CPU power, I noted down what I have noticed in [CPU usage](#5-cpu-usage)!

 # 12. Another look at the tables - Summary
 Looking at it the other way, 1 row of the Table in stock LSDj is split into 4 in Overclocked version!
 Any modulation squished into those will let you achieve interesting results.
 At extremely high tempos its even more, so any commands you put there and loop it tightly with **"H"** commands will create an interesting result usually unique for Overclocked LSDj only!

 ------------------------